generalroboticslab/Text2Robot/README.md

 ![AddMaterial](https://github.com/generalroboticslab/RobotsMakingRobots/assets/46581478/abde0655-7a6f-4fc9-a84d-02c716c1f1b0)

-Run installNumpy to install necessary python libraries to the same file path as the wrapper script.
-Running the wrapper script will convert the preprocessed brepbody to a robot assembly.
+Run Install_Packages to install necessary python libraries to the same file path as the wrapper script.
+Running the Wrapper script will convert the preprocessed brepbody to a robot assembly.
 If the mesh does not properly slice, adjusting the steps in the slicebyDX function of slicebody can adjust the location of shoulder slices.

 ![AdjustSteps](https://github.com/generalroboticslab/RobotsMakingRobots/assets/46581478/22e2407d-51d0-4c4e-9bb2-3220d6cb2993)